wensndev/isobox-for-aseprite/README.md

 ## Installation
 1. [Download file.](https://github.com/wensndev/isobox-for-aseprite/archive/refs/tags/v1.zip)
-2. Add the `isometric-box.lua` file to the Aseprite scripts folder.
+2. Add the `[WenSN] isometric-box.lua` file to the Aseprite scripts folder.
 3. Restart Aseprite or load the script from the Scripts menu.

 ## Usage